xinrin/bemaniutils/README.md

 Pop'n Music 19-26, Jubeat Saucer, Saucer Fulfill, Prop, Qubell, Clan and Festo, Sound Voltex 1, 2, 3 Season 1/2 and 4, Dance Dance Revolution X2, X3, 2013, 2014 and Ace,
 MÚSECA 1, MÚSECA 1+1/2, MÚSECA Plus, Reflec Beat, Limelight, Colette, groovin'!!
-Upper, Volzza 1 and Volzza 2, Metal Gear Arcade, and finally The\*BishiBashi.
+Upper, Volzza 1 and Volzza 2, Metal Gear Arcade, Hello Pop'n Music and finally The\*BishiBashi.
 Note that it also has matching support for all Reflec Beat versions as well as MGA.
 By default, this serves traffic based solely on the database it is configured against.
 If you federate with other networks using the "Data API" admin page, it will upgrade to serving traffic